mikebrad140/ST558---Project-2/Entertainment.md

   - <a href="#splitting-the-data-into-test-and-training-datasets"
     id="toc-splitting-the-data-into-test-and-training-datasets">Splitting
     the data into test and training datasets</a>
-  - <a href="#summarizations-both-michael-and-yejun"
+  - <a href="#summarizations" id="toc-summarizations">Summarizations</a>
-    id="toc-summarizations-both-michael-and-yejun">Summarizations (Both
-    Michael and Yejun)</a>
-  - <a href="#modeling-both-michael-and-yejun"
+  - <a href="#modeling" id="toc-modeling">Modeling</a>
-    id="toc-modeling-both-michael-and-yejun">Modeling (Both Michael and
-    Yejun)</a>

 # Channel of Interest: Entertainment

 ## Introduction to the Project

-The working data set is about the online news popularity, and nearly 60 kinds of variables are included, such as n_tokens_title, n_unique_tokens, num_imgs, num_videos, average_token_length, num_keywords, weekday_is\_, is_weekend, rate_positive_words,
+The dataset used for this analysis focuses on the popularity of online news articles, encompassing approximately 60 variables.
+These variables include n_tokens_title, n_unique_tokens, num_imgs, num_videos, average_token_length, num_keywords, weekday_is\_, is_weekend,
-max_negative_polarity, title_subjectivity, and shares.
-The work intends to analyze the data and fitting model with the shares as target variable under one of data_channels, and then apply to other data_channels.
-The data was firstly imported and non-predictor variables such as url and timedelta were removed.
-The data was then summarized, and the variables of day_of_week, content_length, avg_positive_polarity, num_keywords, and length of title were respectively analyzed through with statistics and plots.
-In modeling, both linear regression model and ensemble tree-based models were adopted.
-The four created models were comparatively analyzed, and the optimum model was selected.
+rate_positive_words, max_negative_polarity, title_subjectivity, and
+shares.
+Our objective is to analyze the data and develop predictive models with the shares variable as the target for each of six different data channels.

+To begin, we imported the news dataset and removed non-predictor variables such as url and timedelta.
+Next, we conducted summarizations of the data and explored specific variables such as day_of_week, content_length, avg_positive_polarity, num_keywords, and the length of the title.
+This analysis involved examining relevant summary statistics and generating plots to gain insights.

+In the modeling phase, we employed both linear regression models and ensemble tree-based models.
+These models were applied to predict the number of shares.
+We then compared the performance of the four created models and selected the optimal model.

 ## Import the Data